 - Soil test – the new must-have for 2021

 A step on from sustainable farming is regenerative farming.
-I’ve heard the term regenerative quite a lot recently but I’ll admit, I don’t quite understand what it means.
-Is it the same as conservation agriculture?
+I’ve heard the term regenerative quite a lot recently but I’ll admit, I didm’t quite understand what it meant.
+Was it the same as conservation agriculture?
 How does it differ from organic farming?

-I’ve therefore organised an event on Tuesday 18th May to hear from expert Steve Townsend, co-founder of BASE UK and director of Soil First Farming as he answers these questions.
+I therefore organised an event recently to hear from expert Steve Townsend, co-founder of BASE UK and director of Soil First Farming where he answers these questions.

 BASE-UK is an independent knowledge exchange organisation run by farmers for farmers and individuals interested in making agriculture sustainable using conservation and regenerative systems such as no-till, strip-till, cover crops, companion crops and integrating livestock.
 Their mission is to share and further knowledge on regenerative agriculture, to encourage the sustainability of our agricultural industry by promoting more diverse rotations and less invasive, cost effective methods of establishment.